jadenl99/JPCP-tool/crop_slab/README.md

 # replaced-slab-detection
-Aditya Tapshalkar
+Originally created by Aditya Tapshalkar
-Fall 2021 - Special Problems (CS 8903)
-Georgia Institute of Technology
+Improvements by Jaden Lim

 ___
 1.)
 University of California Pavement Research Center (UCPRC) data processing and You Only Look Once (YOLOv5) model generation